-(B) -Designs for an alternative enhanced treatment system must be prepared by a qualified personprofessional such as a California registered civil engineer, a California registered environmental health specialist, or a California registered geologist, experienced in the design of individual sewagedisposalenhanced treatment systems.
-Designs for alternativeenhanced treatment systems shall include such technical data as necessary to support deviation from the individual sewage disposal regulations found in this chapter, and to demonstrate that the system will function as designed and will not adversely affect surface or groundwater quality.
-Designs proposed for any use other than repair of a failing system must have demonstrated satisfactory performance in soilsite conditions similar to those encountered in the proposed application.
+(B) Designs for an enhanced treatment system must be prepared by a qualified professional such as a California registered civil engineer, a California registered environmental health specialist, or a California registered geologist, experienced in the design of enhanced treatment systems.
+Designs for enhanced treatment systems shall include such technical data as necessary to support deviation from the sewage disposal regulations found in this chapter, and to demonstrate that the system will function as designed and will not adversely affect surface or groundwater quality.
+Designs proposed for any use must have demonstrated satisfactory performance in site conditions similar to those encountered in the proposed application.